Multitenancy in Keycloak Using the Organizations Feature

 1. Select the organization created in step 1

-2. Go to Identity Providers tab-> Link Identity Provider
+2. Go to Identity Providers tab -> Link Identity Provider

 3. Choose the IdP whose user email domain matches the organization domain.

 Keycloak also provides a toggle that enables automatic redirection to the external IdP when the login email matches the organization’s domain.
 If enabled, when a user enters an email like [email protected] they will be redirected directly to the linked external IdP.
+This is similar to how single sign-on flows work in enterprise environments.

 After successful authentication, the First Broker Login flow is triggered, and new users are created in Keycloak.
 They will appear under the Organization’s Membership tab as Managed members.